h4cc/awesome-elixir/README.md

 ## Books
 *Fantastic books and e-books.*

+* [Elixir Cookbook](https://www.packtpub.com/application-development/elixir-cookbook) - This book is a set of recipes grouped by topic by Paulo A Pereira (2015).
 * [Elixir for the functional Rubyist](http://elixir-for-rubyists.com/) - Not yet released.
 By Johnny Winn.
 * [Elixir in Action](http://www.manning.com/juric/) - A brief intro to the language followed by a more detailed look at building production-ready systems in Elixir by Saša Jurić (2014).
 * [Erlang in Anger](http://www.erlang-in-anger.com/) - This book intends to be a little guide about how to be the Erlang medic in a time of war by Fred Hebert (2014).